discus-sions/TownOfHost-TheOtherRoles/README.md

 PlagueBearer becomes Pestilence when they finish infecting.<br>
 Pestilence is an unkillable force.
 When someone tries to kill Pestilence, the pestilence will kill with a lunge.
 Pestilence can only be voted.<br>

-* As a measure against blackout, after death, the Arsonist can only see the motion of committing suicide at each meeting.
+* As a measure against blackout, after death, the PlagueBearer/Pestilence can only see the motion of committing suicide at each meeting.
 There is no corpse. <br>

 #### Game Options